Inxton/.github/profile/README.md

 ## AX# and AXOpen projects

-AX# and AXOpen are under development and they they are build on top of `SIMATIC-AX` platform.
+AX# and AXOpen are under development and they are build on top of `SIMATIC-AX` platform.

 **As SIMATIC AX is currently in a limited release phase, kindly take note of the following:**